 Not a problem!
 I can create laser-ready files.

-Laura sent me with a detailed schematic and a high resolution silhouette (.JPEG) of the design.
+So I could create the files, Laura sent me a detailed schematic and high resolution silhouette (JPEG) of the design.

 Step 3: Production

-Laura provided me with 3 pieces of cherry cut to size.
-Even with the best planning it is always good to have the safety net of extra material.
+Laura provided me with three pieces of cherry cut to size.
+Even with the best planning it's always good to have the safety net of extra material.

 There is so much to discover!